botagas/botagas/README.md

 ### 💼 Latest Music Release

 > **🎵 “Echoes of a Short Life”**
-> A 3-part composition inspired by the folk tale *Pagrandukas*, blending narrative structure with contemporary classical style.
+> A 3-part composition inspired by a Lithuanian folk tale, blending narrative structure with contemporary classical style.
 > Available now on all major platforms.

 <p align="center">